OperationsMarch 16, 2026· 8 min read

 Quantifying the Time

 How much time does all of this actually take?
-The answer varies by platform and the number of clients you manage, but the industry range for a typical MSP running SAT across 10–25 clients is 12 to 19 hours per month.
+The answer varies by platform, automation level, and the number of clients you manage.
+Treat SAT admin as a recurring operational workload, not a one-time setup task.

 Here's a rough breakdown: